Banding is a treatment for internal piles. It's a safe, routine procedure in the outpatient department without an anaesthetic.

 - you feel unwell

-- you have pain
+- you have a persistent or worsening pain in your tummy

 - you have a high temperature (fever)